The Barriers That Throw Rocks into My Bucket List with Chronic Illness

 So I’m using two of those AI investment platforms (StashAway & MoneyOwl), and see how they go.
 They’re pretty established and approved by the Monetary Board in Singapore, so I think that more or less they’re okay.
 Better than a bank, they say, but so far I haven’t seen much returns.
 Then again, my investments so far are really miniscule compared to many others.
 Although I guess it’s a good thing that I finally started investing.

 I guess that’s it from me for the month.
 I am also aware that priorities and bucket lists can change over time.
-Life is ‘interesting’, to say the least.
-I hope to see you next month…soon! 🙂
+Life is 'interesting', to say the least.
+To continue, you can read the previous or next diary entries.

-Pin to Your Life & Chronic Illness Boards:
+Pin to Your Chronic Illness & Bucket List Boards:

 Do you have a bucket list as a person with chronic illness?
 Here are some of the barriers that stand in my way to achieving them.